Analysis | NCAA tournament bracketology: Gonzaga is the top seed, but is Michigan or Baylor No. 2?

 (2) Iowa vs. (15) BIG SKY/Eastern Washington

 With Baylor’s loss to Kansas over the weekend, the top overall seed is Gonzaga’s to lose.
-The Bulldogs need to win only two games at the West Coast Conference Tournament to take an unblemished record into the postseason. … Bryant was forced to cancel its final two regular season games this week because of virus protocols, and the Northeast tournament begins Saturday. … After winning 21 in a row, Belmont is on a two-game slide entering the Ohio Valley tournament.
+The Bulldogs need to win only two games at the West Coast Conference tournament to take an unblemished record into the postseason. … Bryant was forced to cancel its final two regular season games this week because of virus protocols, and the Northeast tournament begins Saturday. … After winning 21 in a row, Belmont is on a two-game slide entering the Ohio Valley tournament.
 The Bruins open Wednesday against SIU Edwardsville, a team playing its 17th game in 36 days. …

-Kansas has something no one else does: A victory over Baylor.
+Kansas has something no one else does: a victory over Baylor.
 That helped vault the Jayhawks to the No. 3 line. … Xavier got exactly the victory it needed Saturday against Creighton.
 The Musketeers finish with trips to Georgetown and Marquette, and handling both sub-.500 league foes would cement their at-large hopes before the Big East tournament.

 East Region